Mrjperez89/ePortfolio/index.md

 # Welcome to My ePortfolio

 Hello!
-I'm Justin Perez, a Computer Science student at Southern New Hampshire University (SNHU).
-This ePortfolio showcases my progress and achievements in the field of computer science, particularly focusing on secure coding and reverse engineering.
+I'm Justin Perez, a Computer Science student at Southern New Hampshire University (SNHU), nearing the completion of my Bachelor's Degree with a concentration in Software Engineering.
+This ePortfolio highlights my journey, progress, and achievements in computer science, with a strong emphasis on secure coding, software development, and engineering principles.
+Thank you for visiting!

 ## Table of Contents
 - [About Me](#about-me)